 The first half of this week was a little bit depressing.
 One of the research participants introduced a scholar to me.
-The scholar is a professor belonging to multiple authoritative institutions and who could give me some advice for reviewing literature.
+The scholar is a professor belonging to multiple authoritative institutions.
 I wrote an email about myself, my research and the sort of advice I would like to get from the scholar, and I sent it to him.
 His response was prompt but seemed very cold and made me feel unwelcome.
 The exchange of our emails was quite stressful for me.
 I tried to say my self, ‘this is another lesson to learn in my fieldwork.
 Not all professionals are nice!’

 In my impression, for most of the situations, patients show their understanding of research more than the professionals (most likely because the professionals are the ones who are primarily being analysed).
 The process of explaining the research, getting consent from the patient participants, taking notes and doing the audio recordings, was smooth.
 I think that stronger the relationship is between the professionals and patients, the easier the processes are for the researcher.

 Apart from the observations, my to-do lists include chapter writing and paper editing, which I have not worked on yet this week.
-I might need solid blocks of time to write up them, maybe weekends.
+I might need solid blocks of time to write up them.

 My achievements in Week 57

 - Conducted eight observations and collected three audio recordings.